SrijanSriv211/AOs/README.md

 - [Visual Studio Code](https://code.visualstudio.com/)

 ### :pencil: Getting Started
-AOs is now officially complete and ready for use, as of now it is focused to run only on Windows, but you can modify it to work cross-platform.
-Visual Studio Code is recommended for development.

 1. Clone the repository with `git clone https://github.com/Light-Lens/AOs`.
 2. Create a virtual environment and activate it (e.g. conda or venv):